-Abatement Report
+Clearance Report Abatement Report operty address.
 Property address.

-Clearance examination information:
+Clearance examination information: Clearance examination information: Date of the clearance examination.
 Date of clearance testing.

-Name, address, and signature of each certified risk assessor or inspector conducting clearance sampling. □ Clearance testing results and all soil analyses (if applicable) and the name of each recognized

-laboratory that conducted the analysis.

-Abatement information:

-Start and completion dates of abatement.

-Name and address of each certified firm conducting the abatement, and the name of each supervisor assigned to the abatement project.

-Occupant protection plan.

-A detailed, written description of the abatement, to include:

-Methods used;

-Locations of rooms; and/or

-Components where abatement

-occurred, the reason for selecting

-particular abatement methods for each

-component, and any suggested monitoring of encapsulants or enclosures.

-or encapsulants or enclosures.
+Name, address, and signature of each person performing the clearance examination including certification number.
+Name, address, and signature of each certified risk assessor or inspector conducting clearance sampling.
+Clearance testing results and all soil analyses (if Visual assessment results.
+Dust sample analysis, in μg/sq.ft., by location of sample. applicable) and the name of each recognized Name and address of each laboratory that conducted the dust sample analysis, including their identification number. laboratory that conducted the analysis.
+Ha zard reduction or maintenance information: Abatement information: Start and Start and completion dates of abatement. completion dates of the hazard reduction or maintenance activity.
+Name and Name and address of each certified firm conducting the abatement, and the name of each supervisor assigned to the abatement project. address of each firm or organization conducting the hazard reduction or maintenance activity, and the name of each supervisor assigned.
+A detailed, Occupant protection plan.
+A detailed, written description of the abatement, to include: written description of the hazard reduction or maintenance activity, to include: Methods used;Locations of rooms; and/or Methods; Components where abatement Locations of exterior surfaces or soil; occurred, the reason for selecting particular abatement methods for each Interior rooms;Common areas; and/or component, and any suggested monitoring , of encapsulants or enclosures.
+Components where the hazard reduction activity occurred, and any suggested monitoring of encapsulants or enclosures.